List of Marvel Comics characters: P: Pulse in other media

-Punfisher

-Punfisher is an anthropomorphic shark and animal version of the Punisher.

 Puppy

-Puppy is a fictional character appearing in American comic books published by Marvel Comics.
+Puppy is a character appearing in American comic books published by Marvel Comics.
 The character, created by Chris Claremont, first appeared in Fantastic Four vol. 3 #9 (July, 1998).

 Allegedly the offspring of Lockjaw, Puppy was a teleporting dog owned by Franklin Richards.

 Purge

 Purge is a fictional mutant in the Marvel Comics Universe.
 He was created by Chris Claremont and Aaron Lopresti, and his first appearance was in Excalibur vol. 3 #3.

 Little is known about Purge before he made his appearance on the desolate island of Genosha.
 He was one of the few survivors after Cassandra Nova programmed her Wild Sentinels to decimate the island, killing over 16 million mutants.
 Somehow he found other survivors and allied himself with Unus the Untouchable and his gang.
 Inside of the gang, he mostly worked with Hub and Hack and the three of them began to doubt if Unus' exclusive, clique-like strategy was the best way.

-When a mentally ill Scarlet Witch removed the mutant gene from over 90% of the mutant population during the "Decimation" storyline, Purge was one of the many who lost his powers.
-However, Quicksilver — as an act of penance for his part in the worldwide depowering during the "Son of M" miniseries — stole some Terrigen crystals from the Inhumans in an attempt to repower some mutants.
-He started his mass efforts in Genosha and effectively restored the abilities of many on the island including Hub, Hack, Unus, Wicked, Freakshow, and Callisto.
-During a confrontation with the Inhumans, the group's abilities were amplified beyond control and quickly faded after they were taken to the hospital.
+Purge lost his powers following the events of "Decimation".

 Before M-Day, Purge had the powers of superhuman strength, agility, and resilience.

 Pyko

-Pyko is a fictional character appearing in American comic books published by Marvel Comics.
+Pyko is a character appearing in American comic books published by Marvel Comics.
 The character, created by Bill Mantlo, first appeared in The Incredible Hulk vol. 1 #271 (February 1982).

 Pyko is an anthropomorphic turtle living on Halfworld who is the planet's chief toymaker.